timescale/docs.timescale.com-content/tutorials/tutorial-hello-timescale.md

 `rides`, `payment_types`, and `rates` tables.

-In the command below, be sure to substitute the items in the curly braces with information from your Timescale Cloud account, as you did earlier.
+In the command below, be sure to substitute the items in the curly braces with information from your TimescaleDB instance, as you did earlier.
 Also take note that this command includes the `nyc_data` database we created a moment ago.

 ```bash